 Writing a personal essay for a scholarship can be one of the toughest tasks that you will have.
 The problem is there is not a one size fits all solution that will help you to write something that is going to be successful.
 Every scholarship has specific requirements on the applicants as well as expectations for your essay.
 You will always need to carefully read the requirements for your essay and follow them to the letter.

 Always start the writing process by carefully reviewing not only the instructions for the essay but also the information around the scholarship itself to identify what they value in applicants.
 Make a list of what they are looking for so that you can reflect those expectations in your writing.

 The following will run through what you will need to include within a typical essay.
 Remember that is it has a prompt you must answer that prompt fully:

 - What are your academic and career goals?
 They will want to see that you have a clear idea of what you want to study and your reasons why.
-They will also want to see where those studies are going to take you beyond your studies for your future career.
+They will also want to know where those studies are going to take you beyond your reviews for your future career.
 The clearer your vision for your future the more likely they are to treat your application favorably.

 - What are your significant personal achievements?
 What makes you the person that you are and why are you going to succeed at what you want for your future?
 Show what you have already achieved and how that has Motivated and changed you for the better.

 - What has influenced you?
 What are your background and other experience has made you the person that you are today?
 Have you had to overcome some form of disadvantage or another challenge in your life to get to where you are today?

 - Prove your financial need: you will need to demonstrate that you need for their scholarship to be able to continue your studies.
 They will also want to understand how you have funded your studies through to now and what the impact will be if you do not receive a scholarship.

 Successful Scholarship Essay: What You Should Avoid